Lacy Kay Somers Is Virtually Naked, Instagram Thinks She’s ‘Double Trouble’

 On April 17, the Playboy model and singer updated her Instagram.
 The full-length shot shows Lacy half-seated, half-reclining on what appear to be marble steps.
 White couches with fuschia cushions decorate the setting, but eyes are likely on Lacy herself.

 A barely-visible bejeweled thong forms one part of Somers’ minimal outfit.
 Its crystals match what appears to form a makeshift bra.
-Spider-web chains are strewn across this model’s stomach and breasts – the material only beings to take on some substance to cover Lacy’s modesty.
+Spider-web chains are strewn across the model’s stomach and breasts – the material only beings to take on some substance to cover Lacy’s modesty.
 The word itself does not appear to be the photo’s focal point, though.
 Baring her bronzed legs, chest, arms, and face, Lacy seems to be going all-out.
 Icy-blonde hair, pink-frosted lips, and a piercing stare complete the look.

 Lacy herself acknowledges the itsy-bitsy nature of her picture via her caption.
 It comes as a reaction (or perhaps warning) for times she is told: “I don’t wear enough clothes.”